jalexanderbryant/flash-cards/README.md

 # flash-cards
-A lightweight mobile-first flash card app using django-rest-framework.
+A lightweight mobile-first flash card app using python and flask.